Traveling to Disney Parks during Covid-19: What you need to know before you go

 Who can go

 Entry to each Disney Park is dependent on local travel restrictions.
-That means locations in the United States are only open to foreign visitors from outside the European Schengen Area, UK, Ireland, China, Iran and Brazil, while its Paris location is subject to France's entry rules, which prevent most non-EU nationals from coming into the country.
-Only locals and returning citizens can access its Tokyo and Hong Kong parks, while its Shanghai resort can only be accessed by locals or those who meet China's strict entry requirements, including two negative test results taken within 48 hours of departures.
+That means locations in the United States are only open to foreign visitors from outside the European Schengen Area, UK, Ireland, China, Iran and Brazil, while its Paris location -- when it reopens -- will be subject to France's entry rules, which prevent most non-EU nationals from coming into the country.

+Only locals and returning citizens can access its Tokyo and (currently closed) Hong Kong parks, while its Shanghai resort can only be accessed by locals or those who meet China's strict entry requirements, including two negative test results taken within 48 hours of departures.

 What are the restrictions?

-All Disney Parks require guests to wear masks, with some more stringent than others.
-Walt Disney World, Florida, mandates face coverings for everyone aged two years or over.
+All Disney Parks require guests to wear masks, and some parks' mask requirements are more stringent than others.
+For instance, Walt Disney World, Florida, mandates face coverings for everyone two or older, including people who have been vaccinated.

 Every park has reduced capacity, and guests must take a temperature check on entry and observe social distancing at all times.

 What's the Covid situation?